 As the name implies, a gap analysis assesses where your organization is and whether there are any identified gaps in your systems and controls that are keeping you from achieving SOC 2 compliance.

 Once these gaps have been identified, guided by the detailed AICPA framework of relevant criteria, work can begin on remediating those gaps, assigning ownership, and deadlines.

 The Remediation Period consists of implementing measures and fixing gaps identified in the Gap Analysis.
 The timeline of the Remediation Period depends on the scale of interventions required, starting from around 10 days up to 3 months.

-If you are undergoing Type II, you need to demonstrate that your SOC 2 controls in place are operating effectively.
+If you are undergoing Type II, you need to demonstrate that your SOC 2 controls in place are not only designed properly, but are operating effectively.

-In terms of SOC 2 Type II, there is a chosen period of 3 to12 months in which controls need to be observed whether they operate effectively.
+In terms of SOC 2 Type II, there is a chosen period of 3 to12 months in which controls need to be assessed on whether they operate effectively.
 This is not an official rule, but it is advised for an observation period to be at least 6 months.
-During audit, controls and documentation are assessed only relating to this specified period.
+During the audit, controls and policies are assessed only relating to this specified period.

-Only now, consequent to the observation period of controls, is it time for the actual audit.
+After the observation period, it is time for the official audit.
 At this stage, your chosen auditor will conduct the testing and reporting of these controls.

-SOC 2 compliance is an exhaustive, often complex, process that provides serious, enduring benefits to an organization if implemented correctly, but can really be a time and resource suck for teams.
-This is why so many SaaS companies are turning to compliance automation tools to streamline the SOC 2 compliance process, save their team tremendous amounts of time, enhance the business and gain a real competitive edge.
+SOC 2 compliance is an exhaustive, often complex, process that provides serious, enduring benefits to an organization if implemented correctly, but at the same time, can be a time-sucking and admin-heavy project for teams.
+This is why so many SaaS companies are turning to compliance automation tools to streamline the SOC 2 compliance process, save their team tremendous amounts of time, boost customer trust and gain a real competitive edge.